DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 ##### Iterate again on the design of the beginning area

 ##### Beginning Questions
-- When the player starts the game, they get 3 questions:
+When the player starts the game, they get 3 questions:
--
+- One for their primary spell
+- One for their secondary spell
+- One for 1 or more passive spells

+- However, the current questions we have are still placeholder (boring text)
+- Chelle made a couple questions a while ago, but they've never been implemented into the game.
+We should probably do that.
+- Outside of that, we should probably make some more questions to add more variety to the game.

+- Furthermore, the UI for those beginning questions is still placeholder.
+We should probably iterate on that.

 #### Shop